-This allows for more interaction between the entrepreneur and the customers, making it easier for the entrepreneur to solicit feedback on the products for constant improvement.
+This allows for more interaction between the entrepreneur and the customers, making it easier for the entrepreneur to solicit customer feedback on the products for constant improvement.

 Even the big brands and their curated subscription boxes put emphasis on the product.
 Part of the deal is the expertise of the brand in knowing what to be together that would be best for the customer.